Red fox with a bushy tail against a snowy backdrop.

 The Canadian Marble fox is a color morph of the common red fox, Vulpes vulpes.

-It seems to have come from a melanistic version known as the Silver fox, which is a rare, dark mutant, favoured for its fur in the 1940s.
+It seems to have come from a melanistic version known as the Silver fox, a rare, dark mutant favored for its fur in the 1940s.

-A lot of selective breeding has gone into making them, so they’ve become domestic-looking, but they’re still fox-like when it comes to looking after them.
+A lot of selective breeding has gone into making them, so they’ve become domestic-looking, but they’re still fox-like when looking after them.

 Interesting Canadian Marble Fox Facts